 The New Orleans Saints are familiar with strong emotions as they walk off the field at Bank of America Stadium.

-The difference this time: All those emotions were positive after a 17-7 win that marked a major milestone for rookie QB Tyler Shough and skyhigh optimism of what the future could hold for him as Saints quarterback.
+The difference this time: All those emotions were positive after a 17-7 win that marked a major milestone for rookie QB Tyler Shough and skyhigh optimism of what the future could hold for him as Saints starting quarterback.

 For perspective: Shough became the first Saints rookie quarterback to win a game in more than four decades, joining a list that most recently included Dave Wilson in 1981.
 He also set a rookie passing record in the process.